-You have several options to get teacher loan forgiveness, even though only one program has a name specifically referring to teachers.
-Having your student loan debt wiped out seems like a good thing.
-However, the government did not create all of these programs equally.
+As an educator, you have several options to get teacher loan forgiveness, even though only one program has a name specifically referring to teachers.
+Having your student loan debt wiped out seems like a good thing, but you need to know what you’re getting into when you pursue loan forgiveness.

 Is teacher loan forgiveness even the best option to handle your student loan debt?
-Read on to learn about the available student loan forgiveness for teachers, what they could mean for you, as well as other options to pay off your student loans.
+Read on to learn about the available student loan forgiveness for teachers, what these programs could mean for you, as well as other options to pay off your student loans.

-The federal Teacher Loan Forgiveness Program is popular among teachers looking for relief from their student loan debt, but there are very specific requirements.
+The federal Teacher Loan Forgiveness Program is popular among teachers looking for relief from their student loan debt, but the program has specific requirements.

 Are you eligible for the Teacher Loan Forgiveness program?

-- You must have taught full-time, for five complete and consecutive years.
-One of those years must have been after 1997–98.
+- You must have taught full time for five complete and consecutive years.
+One of those years must have been after the 1997-98 academic year.

 - You must be a highly qualified teacher employed at a qualifying school.